When looking at New York vs London what are the key differences?

 New York is in the prime spot for snowy winters and scorching summers.

-Expect a merry Christmas with low temperatures enough to create snow and sleet, with Summers that sometimes get unbearably hot like in the classic Spike Lee movie Do the Right Thing from 1989.
+Expect a merry Christmas with low temperatures enough to create snow and sleet, with Summers that sometimes get unbearably hot exactly like in the classic Spike Lee movie Do the Right Thing from 1989 (a must-see before visiting).

-Highs of 29 degrees Celsius (84.2 Fahrenheit) hit the city streets in July and August, but the January blues makes New York hit lows of -3 degrees Celsius (26.6 Fahrenheit).
+Highs of 29 degrees Celsius (84.2 F) hit the city streets in July and August, but the January blues makes New York hit lows of -3 degrees Celsius (26.6 F).

-February has on average over 9 inches of snowfall every year (233 millimeters) and average rainfall sits around 4-inches (100-120 millimeters) a month all year round.
+February has on average over 9 inches of snowfall every year (233 mm) and average rainfall sits around 4 inches (100-120 mm) a month all year round.

 For us, this is the perfect climate and weather for any new place to visit or stay!